-It is dominated by a U-shaped table out of slate and a winged rhinoceros head which soars below the ceiling like a putto.
-The square window cutout with view over the bay is framed by dried flowers that create the illusion of a framed painting.
+It is dominated by a U-shaped table of slate and a winged rhinoceros head, which soars below the ceiling like a putto.
+The square window cutout with view over the bay is framed by dried flowers, that create the illusion of a framed painting.
 In summer this was the place to have dinner or an aperitif.
 Going ahead through the tunnel, one reaches the olive grove and the pigeon loft decorated by Dali with crutches of hayforks.
-Clay pots are integrated into the wall of the pigeon loft in order to increase the wind noise of the Tramuntana like resonating bodies.
-On the top of the terraced olive grove there is a monumental lying sculpture of Christ Dali pieced together with rubble and finds.
+Clay pots are integrated into the wall of the pigeon loft, in order to increase the wind noise of the Tramuntana like resonating bodies.
+On the top of the terraced olive grove there is a monumental lying sculpture of Christ, Dali pieced together with rubble and finds.

 Opposite to the summer dining room there is a low-rise opening in the wall of the labyrinth, one can step out of into the patio.
 The patio is entirely enclosed by whitewashed walls and rocks, thus being sheltered from the wind, the floor of dark grey slate creates a great contrast to the dazzling white enclosure.
 Eye-catching are the olive trees, that are planted in huge cup-shaped plant pots, hidden in the niches of the rocks there is the sculpture of a wash-basin and the torso of the statue of Ilissos by Phidias.